Jordan Neely, the man killed in chokehold on NYC subway, is remembered as an entertainer shattered by his mother's murder – KION546

 At some point, Neely took off his coat and threw it on the train's floor, repeating he was ready to go to jail and get a life sentence, Vazquez said.

-As that yelling continued, many passengers became visibly uncomfortable and moved to other parts of the train car.
+As the yelling continued, many passengers became visibly uncomfortable and moved to other parts of the train car.
 Neely did not appear to be armed or looking to attack anyone, Vazquez told CNN.

-Then a rider came up behind Neely and put him in a chokehold, with the two eventually falling to the floor, said Vazquez, who noted Neely did not interact with that passenger at all prior to the attack.
+Then a rider came up behind Neely and put him in a chokehold, with the two eventually falling to the floor, said Vazquez.
+Neely did not interact with that passenger at all prior to the attack, Vazquez continued.

 At some point, two other passengers approached Neely and the man holding him down.
 One appeared to be mediating the situation while the other seemed to help the man restrain Neely, according to Vazquez.